GOMACO World Index --- GOMACO World 28.3 - December 2000

-The accuracy of GOMACO's patented loading system accounts for the proper number of bars inserted into the slab.
+The IDBI is a fully automated system for two- or four-track pavers.
+The computer controls the time and operation of the IDBI functions.
+The process starts with every tray being loaded with a dowel bar by a trolley traveling across the paving width.
+The accuracy of this patented loading system accounts for the proper number of bars inserting into the slab (right).
 Several of the IDBI concepts, systems and components hold United States and International patents.

-3: Vibration is applied to the forks on insertion to consolidate and close the concrete around the inserted bars.
-The vibration to the forks is variable, up to 7500 vpm.
+Vibration is applied to the forks on insertion to consolidate and close the concrete around the inserted bars.
 The paver never stops during the insertion process.
-GOMACO's exclusive computer-controlled smart cylinder technology provides the state-of-the-art system to maintain the accountability of the depth of the bars upon insertion into the slab.
+GOMACO's exclusive computer-controlled smart-cylinder technology provides the state-of-the-art system to maintain the accountability of the depth of the bars upon insertion into the slab.